Jo5629/jo5629-In_the_Fog/README.md

 ## About

-Herobrine has escaped the realms of Minecraft and has entered Minetest.
+Herobrine has entered Minetest.
 Beware.

 Inspired from: [From the Fog Github](https://github.com/LunarEclipseStudios/From-The-Fog) and [Calvin's From the Fog Series](https://www.youtube.com/@Calvin9000).